-Sandalwood is famous for its highly fragrant aroma, and a large part of its symbolic meaning stems from this quality.
-In both ancient times and modern, the wood itself and products yielded from it have occupied a significant place in many circles.
+Sandalwood is famous for its highly fragrant aroma, and its symbolic meanings largely stem from this quality.
+Both the wood itself and products made from it have occupied a significant place in many circles.

 Asymmetric, Open shape, Monochrome, Contains both straight and curved lines, Has no crossing lines.

 More symbols in Gemstones and Natural Substances:

 In addition to plants, animals, and geographic features and phenomena, the natural world is home to a vast array of materials and substances that all carry symbolic meaning.
 This meaning may be rathe… read more »

 Religious symbolism is the use of symbols, including archetypes, acts, artwork, events, or natural phenomena, by a religion.
 Religions view religious texts, rituals, and works of art as symbols of co… read more »